EloB/turborepo-remote-cache-lambda/README.md

 # Self hosted Turborepo Remote Cache Lambda
 Using Lambda and S3.
 This is using presigned URLs which solves the 6mb limit problem for lambda function payloads.
+This is using Turborepo preflight.

 ## Installation:
 First create an private S3 Bucket then add some "Lifecycle rules" to delete old files after awhile to save storage.